-In certain cities, the cost of student housing is skyrocketing, making up a large chunk of a student’s expenses.
-This is why many local students today are staying at home, if they live near enough to campus, so they can save money on rent.
+In certain cities, the cost of student housing is skyrocketing, making up a large chunk of a students’ expenses.
+This is why many local students today are staying at home, particularly if they live near to campus, to save money on rent.

-For international students, this isn’t an option – you must be creative and smart in how you spend on student accommodation and all that comes with it.
+For international students, this isn’t an option — you must be creative and smart in how you spend on your student accommodation and everything else that comes with it.

 Look for free or used furniture

 Finally, the big house scouring.
 So before I resort to Freecycle and that, £30 for three of these bad boys.
 Nice chairs, just not suitable for me at all.
 Great for student house/study room/vidya games room though?
 York pickup is the only viable option, really.
 Feel free to share. pic.twitter.com/hS5GPwlhiM

 — Matt T (@atcbmatt) May 8, 2019

 You’re only going to live in your student accommodation for a couple of years, so why splurge on brand-new furniture?